julianlk522/julianlk.com/content/tech-qna.md

 #### How do `sh` and `bash` differ?
 How might `#!/bin/bash` vs. `#!/bin/sh` shebangs differ in their effects on subsequent code?

-`sh` (Shell Command Language or Bourne Shell) is defined in the [POSIX](https://stackoverflow.com/a/1780614) standard and is the foundation for multiple derived implementations, such as `bash`.
-Bash is a [superset](https://www.hackterms.com/superset) of `sh` that includes other commands like `history` and other features like [process substitution](https://www.linkedin.com/pulse/difference-between-sh-bash-linux-alok-mishra-soogc/#:~:text=Process%20Substitution).
+`sh` (Shell Command Language or Bourne Shell) is defined in the [POSIX](https://stackoverflow.com/a/1780614) standard and is the foundation for multiple derived implementations, including `bash`. `bash` is a [superset](https://www.hackterms.com/superset) of `sh` that includes other commands like `history` and other features like [process substitution](https://www.linkedin.com/pulse/difference-between-sh-bash-linux-alok-mishra-soogc/#:~:text=Process%20Substitution).
+Scripts that use these features _may\*_ fail when told to run with `sh`.

-However, in Linux distributions such as Ubuntu or Linux Mint, `#!/bin/sh` is a [symlink](https://www.hackterms.com/symlink) to `#!/bin/dash` ([like bash but faster](https://lwn.net/Articles/343924/#:~:text=The%20major,dash)), so in practice there may be little to no difference in how the two shebang lines affect script behavior.
+\*In Linux distributions such as Ubuntu or Linux Mint, however, `#!/bin/sh` is a [symlink](https://www.hackterms.com/symlink) to `#!/bin/dash` ([like bash but faster](https://lwn.net/Articles/343924/#:~:text=The%20major,dash)), so in practice there may be little to no difference in how the two shebang lines affect script behavior.

 ## Hardware

 #### Why do computers need a CPU and a GPU?
 What types of tasks are better fitted for one processor or the other?

-CPUs excel at processing different instruction sets rapidly, GPUs are better suited for a small number of very complex instructions involving parallel math, like updating graphics displays in real time or executing machine learning.
+CPUs excel at processing many varied instruction sets rapidly.
+GPUs are better suited for a small number of similar but complex instructions involving massively parallel math, like updating graphics displays in real time or executing machine learning.

 Strictly speaking, both a CPU and GPU are not needed simultaneously for a computer to function.
-A CPU could (eventually) process what the GPU does, and vice-versa, but it would be real slow.
+A CPU could (eventually) process what the GPU does, and vice-versa, but it would be _very_ slow.

 see [https://aws.amazon.com/compare/the-difference-between-gpus-cpus](https://aws.amazon.com/compare/the-difference-between-gpus-cpus)